 - Supporting a pedestrian and bicycle friendly campus that fully uses existing facilities and infrastructure.

 Parts of the Campus Plan

-The Campus Plan has three parts:
+The Campus Plan was updated in 2020 and has three parts:

 - Part 1: Campus Plan Synopsis is high level and includes background information, strategies, and policies.